Narwallets/meta-pool/docs/beta-test.md

 3. Open the wallet, choose "guildet" as network and import the account into the wallet
 4. Go to [narwallets.com/dapp/divpool](narwallets.com/dapp/divpool)
 5. Open the wallet, select your guildnet account and click "connect to web site"
-6. Operate the Dapp, stake, sell SKASH, add liquidity, find and squash bugs, help make it better and prettier, get rewards!
+6. Operate the Dapp, stake, sell stNEAR, add liquidity, find and squash bugs, help make it better and prettier, get rewards!

 ### Where are the repos